 - Google Summer of Code 2020: Orcasound page

-From its beginnings at the turn of the century, Orcasound has promoted a “friendly competition” between humans and machines to detect endangered southern resident killer whales (SRKWs) acoustically, in real-time.
-Some twenty years later, technology has advanced dramatically and we are building new synergistic solutions that combine the power of crowd-sourcing with the power of artificial intelligence (AI).
+From its beginnings at the turn of the century, Orcasound has promoted a “friendly competition” between humans and machines to reliably detect endangered southern resident killer whales (SRKWs) acoustically, in real-time.
+Some twenty years later, technology has advanced dramatically and we are building new synergistic solutions that combine the power of crowd-sourcing and the human mind with the power of artificial intelligence (AI).

 2000-2005: Visual Basic & mp3 streams